Brit HaBirionim

 Abba Ahimeir, Uri Zvi Greenberg, and Yehoshua Yeivin.

-Brit HaBirionim (Hebrew: ברית הבריונים, variously translated as The Strongmen Alliance, Alliance of the Hoodlums, and The Covenant of the Outlaws) was a clandestine, self-declared fascist faction of the Revisionist Zionist Movement (ZRM) in Mandatory Palestine, active between 1930 and 1933.
+Brit HaBirionim (Hebrew: ברית הבריונים, variously translated as The Strongmen Alliance, Alliance of the Hoodlums, and The Covenant of the Outlaws) was a clandestine, self-declared fascist faction of the Revisionist Zionism movement in Mandatory Palestine, active between 1930 and 1933.
 It was founded by Abba Ahimeir, Uri Zvi Greenberg and Yehoshua Yeivin.

 History

 The 1929 Palestine riots and the Haganah's inability to successfully prevent the 1929 Hebron and Safed massacres led to the creation of the first militant organization characterized by its complete disassociation from the existing Zionist establishment.
 Brit HaBirionim was founded in October 1930 and was right-wing and nationalist in its orientation in contrast to the Labor Zionism majority.

 Ideology

 The organization's ideology was Revisionist Maximalism, which was modelled upon Italian Fascism; Ahimeir suggested that Ze'ev Jabotinsky be referred to as 'duce.
 The group also was influenced by the ancient Jewish Sicarii insurgents.